 Preliminary steps need to be taken to ensure that the queen does not enter the honey super and begin to lay eggs.
 A queen laying eggs in the honey super will limit the amount of space to store honey and will pollute the honey with larva upon extracting.
 Adding a queen excluder will guarantee that she will not enter the honey super.

 The key step in harvesting honey from your hive is to analyze the moisture content of your honey.
 Bees will transform the nectar they have collected into honey through regurgitation and evaporation and them cap over the cell.
 You may find a frame fully capped on one side and the other side, halfway done.
 Check the honey with a Refractometer to see the moisture content.
 A "in the field process" to check the honey frame is to tightly grip the sides and snap the frame down toward the hive.
 If you find honey has been slung out, the frame is more than likely not ready (to get a true ready, use a refractometer).

-You know your honey is ready but there are tons a bees inside the honey super.
+You know your honey is ready but there are tons of bees inside the honey super.
 Every beekeeper will have their own method to clearing out the honey super and some are easier than others.

 Using a bee brush to brush off every frame is time consuming and will leave your bees irritated and ready to sting.

 An escape screen is an easy way to harvest that will ensure that once your bees have left the honey supers, they are challenged to get back into it.